Author – Aditya Gupta

-Thankfully, biodegradable tableware and cutlery have emerged as a better alternative to plastics across the globe and Indians have been early adopters of these eco-friendly food packaging material.
-All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc., are being utilized for producing eco-friendly tableware, cutlery and other food packaging products that are seeing a surge in usage in this decade.
-Let us take a look at the different types of biodegradable tableware, cutlery and food packaging products available in the Indian market currently:
+Thankfully, biodegradable cutlery and tableware have emerged as a better alternative to plastics across the globe and Indians have been early adopters of these eco-friendly food packaging material.
+All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc., are being utilized for producing eco-friendly cutlery, tableware and other food packaging products that are seeing a surge in usage in this decade.
+Let us take a look at the different types of biodegradable cutlery, tableware and food packaging products available in the Indian market currently:

 Sugarcane Bagasse Bowls

-Sugarcane bagasse products are the ones that have penetrated the Indian biodegradable market the most and have much wider acceptance.
+Sugarcane bagasse products are the ones that have penetrated the Indian biodegradable tableware market the most and have much wider acceptance.
 Ecoware and Pappco are the pioneers in manufacturing these products at a large scale through multiple manufacturing units across the country.
 Bagasse bowls are made from of sugarcane biomass extracts and are heated at high temperatures to be given the desired shape.
 The actual products of sugarcane like powdered sugar, juice and rum are not affected as well because it’s only the waste that is taken into production.
 They decompose easily within 90 days as opposed to plastic that can take ~500 years.